 Sedum sarmentosum Bunge

-Gold Moss, Gold Moss Sedum, Gold Moss Stonecrop, Stringy Stonecrop, Graveyard Moss, Star Sedum, Trailing Stonecrop, Yellow Moss
+Gold Moss, Gold Moss Stonecrop, Gold Moss Sedum, Stringy Stonecrop, Graveyard Moss, Star Sedum, Trailing Stonecrop, Yellow Moss

 Sedum angustifolium, Sedum kouyangense, Sedum sheareri

-Sedum sarmentosum is a perennial plant with sprawling leafy stems up to 10 inches (25 cm) long and 6 inches (15 cm) high.
-The stems are light green to pale purple.
-The fleshy leaves are arranged in whorls of 3 at intervals along the stem.
+Sedum sarmentosum is a perennial plant with sprawling leafy stems up to 10 inches (25 cm) long.
+Stems are light green to pale purple.
+Succulent leaves are arranged in whorls of 3 at intervals along the stem.
 Each leaf is up to 1 inch (2.5 cm) long and 0.25 inch (0.6 cm) across, elliptic to narrowly lanceolate in shape and bright green in color.
-The star-shaped flowers are bright greenish-yellow in color and about 0.5 inch (1.3 cm) in diameter.
+Star-shaped flowers are bright greenish-yellow and about 0.5 inches (1.3 cm) in diameter.

 How to Grow and Care